bkushigian/bkushigian.github.io/_posts/2024-05-05-rethinking-test-utility.md

 ## so why do we test?

-So why do we write tests?
 We write tests for many reasons:

 1. _Detect faults in the present version of software:_ we've already discussed this.